MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-replication-management-pack-changes-history.md

 # Features and Enhancements in Management Pack for SQL Server Replication

-This section covers new functionality and improvements in Management Pack for SQL Server Replication.
+This article covers new functionality and improvements in Management Pack for SQL Server Replication.

 ## December 2020 - 7.0.28.0 RTM